WEBSITE TERMS AND CONDITIONS

 10. Intellectual property rights

-10.1 All Intellectual Property Rights in the Software and any output of the Services, but excluding the Materials and the Domain Name, arising in connection with this Agreement shall be the property of Enthuse, and Enthuse hereby grants the Charity a non-exclusive, revocable licence of such Intellectual Property Rights for the purpose of the Services for the Term.
+10.1 All Intellectual Property Rights in the Software and any output of the Services, but excluding the Materials and the Domain Name, arising in connection with this Agreement shall be the property of Enthuse, and Enthuse hereby grants the Customer a non-exclusive, revocable licence of such Intellectual Property Rights for the purpose of the Services for the Term.

 10.3 The indemnity in clause 9.2 is subject to the conditions that: